verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 To see the records of an OpenSearch index through OpenSearch Dashboards, create an index pattern to filter for records under the desired index.

-For example, to see the log records of a WebLogic application deployed to the `todo-list` namespace, create an index pattern of `verrazzano-namespace-todo-list`.
+For example, to see the log records of a WebLogic application deployed to the `todo-list` namespace, create an index pattern of `verrazzano-namespace-todo-*`.

 ![OpenSearch Dashboards](/docs/images/opensearch.png)